Stewart Leggett: Career before politics

-Ministry

-Stewart Leggett obtained his Licentiate in Theology in Melbourne in 1970 through the Australian College of Theology.
+Leggett obtained his Licentiate in Theology in Melbourne in 1970 through the Australian College of Theology.
 He subsequently obtained his Bachelor of Ministry majoring in pastoral care.

 From 1989 until 1992 Leggett was the pastor of the Lockleys Baptist Church.
 From 1991 until 1993 he was a minister for United Christian Fellowship.
 From 1993 until 1994 he became an associate pastor of the Sonshine Fellowship Church.
-In 1999 Leggett took up the position of Assistant Pastor of the Teen Challenge Church.
-In 2014 Stewart Leggett was a pastor at the Victor Harbor Church of Christ.
-Leggett currently sermons at Trinity South Coast, the Victor Harbor branch of Holy Trinity Church, Adelaide.

-As well as leading a number of churches in Adelaide, Leggett was employed as a pastor at Temple Christian College and also as chaplain of the Norwood Football Club.
-In 2006 Leggett performed the funeral ceremony of the director of Teen Challenge in South Australia, Pastor Morrie Thompson.
-The service was attended by over 500 people, including the Hons Ann Bressington, Family First founder Andrew Evans, and Nick Xenophon who also complimented Leggett's ceremony in parliament as a matter of interest.

 Political life

-Stewart Leggett had previously ran as a Liberal Movement candidate in the seat of Hawker at the 1975 federal election with a 6.6 percent primary vote, and was the fourth candidate on the Liberal Movement Senate ticket in South Australia at the 1974 federal election.
+Leggett twice ran for parliament, unsuccessfully, as a Liberal Movement candidate in the 1970s.
+He was the fourth candidate on the Liberal Movement Senate ticket in South Australia at the 1974 federal election; and was a candidate in the seat of Hawker at the 1975 federal election, receiving 6.6 percent primary vote.

 He was a Liberal member of the South Australian House of Assembly from 1993 to 1997, representing the seat of Hanson.
 His parliamentary appointment was to the recently created Social Development Committee where he worked with Michael Atkinson and other appointed members of parliament on an inquiry into prostitution.
 He also served on the Family and Community Services Committee and Tourism Committee.
 Leggett was a member of a 1995 Estimates Committee for the state government's $267 million South Australia Police budget.

 Leggett supported upholding the ban of the controversial film Salò, or the 120 Days of Sodom.
 Leggett's support of the ban in parliament was quoted by Censorship in Australia:

-Leggett was not reelected in the 1997 election, losing the seat for Hanson to Steph Key.
-The district of Hanson was abolished before the 2002 election and was replaced with Ashford.
+Leggett was not reelected in the 1997 election, losing the seat of Hanson to Steph Key.

-On 21 January 2004 Crikey referenced Leggett as an unlikely powerbroker and preference negotiator behind the success of the then recently formed Family First Party.
-In the 29 September 2004 episode of the ABC's The Religion Report program, Family First Party cofounder Andrew Evans credited Leggett with being an early adviser to the party.
+After leaving parliament Leggett then served as a senior political advisor to the Premier and Deputy Premier of South Australia.

+Leggett was a powerbroker, preference negotiator and adviser in the early years of the Family First Party, including when it won its first seat at the 2002 South Australian state election.